cspeterson/splatmoji/README.md

   Positional arguments:
     [copy|type|copypaste]
-        This application can place the final selection into the user's clipboard (copy), type it out for the user (type), or place the final selection into the user's clipboard and type it out for the user (copypaste).
+        This application can place the final selection into the user's clipboard (copy), type it out for the user (type), or place the final selection into the user's clipboard and paste it out for the user with a configured key combo (copypaste).

     [FILE]...
         A list of files or directories of files to include in the display